-My husband took home Bas cedar bark medicinal herb one evening and proceeded to tell me all about its health benefits.
+Bas cedar bark medicinal herb is traditionally used in Jamaica.
+One evening my husband brought some home and proceeded to tell me all about its health benefits.
 The Bas cedar (Guazuma Ulmifolia) tree can be found right in the open field behind my house.
 Some of the benefits I knew before, some I did not.
 I was so enthused and was ready to inform my readers of this perennial plant.

 This tree is native to the Caribbean, Mexico, South and Central America.
 We have lots of trees here in Jamaica.
 It is from the Malvaceae family bearing brown-yellow flowers, with fruits containing many seeds.